peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public static CBORObject FromObject​(Object obj, CBORTypeMapper mapper, PODOptions options)
 <p>Generates a CBORObject from an arbitrary object, using the given options
  to control how certain objects are converted to CBOR objects.
-The following types are specially handled by this method: null; primitive types; string; CBORObject; the <code>EDecimal</code>, <code>EFloat</code>,
+The following types are specially handled by this method:</p><ul>
+ <li><code>null</code> is converted to <code>CBORObject.Null</code>.</li> <li>A
+ <code>char</code> is TBD.</li> <li>A <code>bool</code> (<code>boolean</code> in Java)
+ is converted to <code>CBORObject.True</code> or
+ <code>CBORObject.False</code>.</li> <li>A <code>byte</code> is converted to a
+ CBOR integer from 0 through 255.</li> <li>A primitive integer type (<code>int</code>, <code>short</code>, <code>long</code>, as well as <code>sbyte</code>,
+ <code>ushort</code>, <code>uint</code>, and <code>ulong</code> in .NET) is converted to
+ the corresponding CBOR integer.</li> <li>A primitive floating-point type (<code>float</code>, <code>double</code>, as well as <code>decimal</code> in .NET)
+ is converted to the corresponding CBOR number.</li> <li>A
+ <code>String</code> is converted to a CBOR text string.
+To create a CBOR
+ byte string object from <code>String</code>, see the example given in <see cref='M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])'/> .</li>
+ <li>A number of type <code>EDecimal</code>, <code>EFloat</code>, <code>EInteger</code>,
- <code>EInteger</code>, and <code>ERational</code> classes in the new <code>PeterO.Numbers</code>
+ and <code>ERational</code> in the new <code>PeterO.Numbers</code>
  library (in .NET) or the <code>com.github.peteroupc/numbers</code>
- artifact (in Java); the legacy <code>ExtendedDecimal</code>,
- <code>ExtendedFloat</code>, <code>BigInteger</code>, and <code>ExtendedRational</code>
- classes in this library; arrays; enumerations (<code>Enum</code> objects);
+ artifact (in Java) is converted to the corresponding CBOR number.</li> <li>An array is converted to a CBOR array.
+In the .NET version, a multidimensional array is converted to an array of arrays.</li> <li>An object implementing IDictionary (Map in Java) is converted to a CBOR map containing the keys and values enumerated.</li> <li>An object implementing IEnumerable (Iterable in Java) is converted to a CBOR array containing the items enumerated.</li> <li>An enumeration <code>Enum</code> object is converted to its integer value in the .NET version, or the result of its "getName" method in the Java version.
+(TBD)</li> <li>If the object is of a type corresponding to a type converter mentioned in the
+ <paramref name='mapper'/> parameter, that converter will be used to
+ convert the object to a CBOR object.</li> <li>An object of type
+ <code>java.util.Date</code>, <code>java.net.URI</code>, or <code>java.util.UUID</code> (<code>Date</code>, <code>URI</code>,
- and maps.
-(See also the other overloads to the FromObject method.)</p> <p>In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its public, nonstatic properties (limited to read/write properties except in the case of a compiler-generated type).
+ or <code>UUID</code>, respectively, in Java) will be converted to a tagged CBOR object of the appropriate kind.
+(TBD: Decide whether a custom CBORTypeMapper can override these behaviors.)</li> </ul> <p>In the .NET version, if the object is a type not specially handled above, returns a CBOR map with the values of each of its public, nonstatic properties (limited to read/write properties except in the case of a compiler-generated type).
 Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
 If the property name begins with the word "Is" followed by an upper-case A to Z, the "Is" prefix is deleted from the name.
 (Passing the appropriate "options" parameter can be done to control whether the "Is" prefix is removed and whether a camel-case conversion happens.)
-Also, .NET <code>Enum</code>
- objects will be converted to their integer values, and a multidimensional array is converted to an array of arrays.</p> <p>In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for public, nonstatic methods starting with the word "get" or "is" (either word followed by an upper-case A to Z) that take no parameters, and returns a CBOR map with one entry for each such method found.
+Also, .NET <code>Enum</code> objects will be converted to their integer values, and .</p> <p>In the Java version, if the object is a type not specially handled above, this method checks the CBOR object for public, nonstatic methods starting with the word "get" or "is" (either word followed by an upper-case A to Z) that take no parameters, and returns a CBOR map with one entry for each such method found.
 For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
 (Passing the appropriate "options" parameter can be done to control whether the "is" prefix is removed and whether a camel-case conversion happens.)
 Also, Java <code>Enum</code> objects will be converted to the result of their <code>name</code> method.</p> <p>If the input is a byte array, the byte array is copied to a new byte array.
- (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p> <p>If the input is a text string, a CBOR text string object will be created.
-To create a CBOR byte string object from a text string, see the example given in <see cref='M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])'/> .</p>
- <p>REMARK: The behavior of this method is likely to change in the
- next major version (4.0).
+ (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p> <p>REMARK: The behavior of this method is likely to change in the next major version (4.0).
 There are certain inconsistencies between the ToObject method and the FromObject method as well as between the .NET and Java versions of FromObject.
 For one thing, java.util.Date/Date objects are converted differently between the two versions -- either as CBOR maps with their "get" properties (Java) or as tag-0 strings (.NET) -- this difference has to remain for backward compatibility with version 3.0.
  For another thing, the treatment of properties/getters starting with "Is" is subtly inconsistent between the .NET and Java versions of FromObject, especially when using certain PODOptions.
 A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--</p> <ul> <li>the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and</li> <li>both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.</li></ul>

 **Parameters:**

-* <code>obj</code> - The parameter <code>obj</code> is not documented yet.
+* <code>obj</code> - The parameter <code>obj</code> is an arbitrary object.

 * <code>mapper</code> - The parameter <code>mapper</code> is not documented yet.

-* <code>options</code> - The parameter <code>options</code> is not documented yet.
+* <code>options</code> - An object containing options to control how certain objects are converted to CBOR objects.

 **Returns:**